symbol/symbol-docs/source/concepts/transaction.rst

 Blockchains are designed in a way that under certain circumstances recent blocks need to be rolled back.
 These are essential to resolve forks of the blockchain.

-The "rewrite limit" is the maximum number of blocks that can be rolled back.
+The |rewrite-limit| is the maximum number of blocks that can be rolled back.
 Hence, forks can only be resolved up to a certain depth too.

-NEM has a rewrite limit of ``360`` blocks.
-Once a transaction has more than 360 confirmations, it cannot be reversed.
+NEM has a rewrite limit of ``40`` blocks.
+Once a transaction has more than 40 confirmations, it cannot be reversed.

+..
 From experience, forks that are deeper than 20 blocks do not happen, unless there is a severe problem with the blockchain due to a bug in the code or an attack.

 ******
 Guides